 Here, with the Chrome extension, you can easily block unwanted notifications from certain websites while following up on your Pomodoro routine.

-The Pomodone app is available for all the major platforms, be it for Web, Windows, Linux, Mac, iOS, and Android.
+The Pomodone app is available for all the major platforms, be it Web, Windows, Linux, Mac, iOS, and Android.

 The Pomodoro technique is one of the many productivity hacks that modern-day professionals pursue to become more efficient and agile.
 Getting started with this time management technique is easy.
 You can use a simple notepad and a countdown timer with an alarm.

 I hope this article on Pomodoro Technique will help you march towards better productivity.
 However, if you already use this technique and have used it previously, do let us know your experience in the comments below.